 Do you offer a Master’s degree in psychology?

 No. We do not offer a terminal Master’s program.
 Admitted students, however, have the option to earn a master’s degree on the way to their Ph.D.
-If you are interested in a master’s program, you can visit also the Master of Professional Studies (MPS) in Clinical Psychological Science Program or the MPS in Industrial Organizational Science for more information.
+If you are interested in a master’s program, you can visit the Master of Professional Studies (MPS) in Clinical Psychological Science Program and contact them at PSYCmasters@umd.edu or the MPS in Industrial Organizational Science at firstname.lastname@example.org for more information.